olympus-robotics/hephaestus/README.md

-# Eolo
+# Hephaestus

-Eolo is a C++ framework designed to facilitate robotics development by providing commonly needed functionality and abstractions.
+Hephaestus is a C++ framework designed to facilitate robotics development by providing commonly needed functionality and abstractions.

-The goal of Eolo is to support the deployment of robotic code in production.
+The goal of Hephaestus is to support the deployment of robotic code in production.
 This means:
 * Simple, stable, performant functionalities.
 * No focus on simplifying experimentation and no-nonsense functionality.
     * New features will be added if they make production code better (faster/stable/simpler), not for making running experiments faster (I am looking at you ROS).